frappe/frappe_docs/frappe_docs/www/docs/user/en/guides/app-development/generic-oauth-client.md

 > Introduced in Frappe Version 13.

-Frappe comes with generic oAuth2 client.
-This way you can connect to any third party service supporting oAuth2.
+Frappe comes with generic OAuth 2.0 client.
+This way you can connect to any third party service supporting OAuth 2.0.

 ## Prerequisites